2005 NASCAR Nextel Cup Series

 Overall, Roush Racing was the dominant team going into the Chase for the Cup with five of the ten final racers from their organization (Biffle, Busch, Martin, Edwards, and Kenseth).

 This was the first season since his rookie season that Jeff Gordon did not finish in the top 10 in points.

+The 2005 season was the only time Jeff Gordon failed to qualify for the Chase and one of only two seasons (alongside 1993) in which he did not finish in the top 10 in points.

 The 2005 season was the first year of competition for the Dodge Charger since 1977, which replaced the Dodge Intrepid, a model that Dodge dropped from its consumer lineup for the 2005 model year.
 The change did little to improve Dodge's fortunes as a distant third manufacturer in NASCAR Nextel Cup behind Ford and Chevrolet.
 In 2004, Dodge won 4 of 36 cup races with the Intrepid.
 In 2005, the Charger won three races.
 The Charger was, however, much more of a success in the Busch Series, winning 10 of 32.

 The 2005 season was the final year for the Ford Taurus, which was replaced by the Ford Fusion in the 2006 season.
 In addition, two prominent drivers announced that this would be their final season in NASCAR: Mark Martin, and 1989 Winston Cup Champion Rusty Wallace.
 Wallace would stay with his word and retire at season's end, but Martin, however, would return for 2006 due to circumstances with Roush Racing and Kurt Busch at the end of 2005.
 He would then run a limited schedule in 2007 and 2008, then drive full-time Hendrick Motorsports between 2009 and 2011, picking up an additional 5 wins with the team, and then finally run part-time again before officially retiring at the end of the 2013 season.
 Also, Ricky Rudd took a break after the 2005 season but returned at the beginning of 2007.